C-RAN Zero-Forcing with Imperfect CSI: Analysis and Precode\&Quantize Feedback: System Model

 For now, we do not restrict ourselves to a particular quantization or estimation method.
-Henceforth, we refer to this procedure as the \(standard\) \gls{csi} feedback scheme.
-Based on \(\{\hat \hvec_{q}\}_{q\in\mathcal{Q}} \), the \gls{cu} calculates the overall joint precoding matrix as follows
+Henceforth, we refer to this procedure as the \textit{standard} \gls{csi} feedback scheme.
+Based on \(\{\hat \hvec_{q}\}_{q\in\mathcal{Q}} \), the \gls{jpcu} calculates the overall joint precoding matrix as follows